openpreserve/ViPER/docs/maintainer/index.md

 are technically proficient.
 If you just want to use ViPER and you're looking for help the please refer to the [setup guide](../setup/) or [user's guide](../guide/).

 ViPER is an easy-to-install virtual machine running popular open source preservation tools with graphical user interfaces.
 It was created by the [Open Preservation Foundation(https://openpreservation.org/)] (OPF) and funded by the [Dutch Digital Heritage Network](https://www.netwerkdigitaalerfgoed.nl/) (DDHN).
-ViPER is maintained by the OPF and the [National Archives of the Netherlands](https://www.nationaalarchief.nl/).
+ViPER is now maintained by the OPF and the [National Archives of the Netherlands](https://www.nationaalarchief.nl/).

 ## Technologies